circuitdao/docs/docs/technical-manual/announcers.md

 Changing the inner puzzle hash can be used to transfer the Announcer.

 An approved Announcer can be unilaterally disapproved by its data provider.
-Before the disapproval becomes effective, the **Cooldown Period** must have passed.
+Before the disapproval becomes effective, the **Announcer Cooldown** must have passed.
 This gives governance time to find a replacement data provider.

 The **deposit** is the amount of the Announcer coin.
 In case of an approved Announcer, the data provider must keep the deposit at or above the **Minimum Deposit**.
 The deposit can be slashed by keepers under certain circumstances.
 See [penalize](../announcers#penalize) for more details.
 The configure operation allows data providers to increase or decrease the deposit.
 Since the deposit is slashable, it is generally recommended to not exceed the Minimum Deposit by a large amount.
 However, a small excess on top of the Minimum Deposit can reduce costs for well-behaved Announcers as it can be used to pay for transaction fees, making a separate fee coin spend unnecessary.
 If governance votes to increase the Minimum Deposit, data providers should top up their deposit in a timely manner to avoid getting penalized.